This appendix describes the management of Oracle Multimedia.

 /ord/im/adminfor the latest information.

-The installation process grants the EXECUTE privilege to the user group PUBLIC for the Oracle Multimedia packages and objects installed in the
+Grants the EXECUTE privilege to the user group PUBLIC for the Oracle Multimedia packages and objects installed in these schemas:

-Install Oracle Database, including PL/SQL, Oracle JVM, and Oracle XML DB.
+Install Oracle Database, including PL/SQL, Oracle JVM, Oracle XML Database, and Oracle XDK.

 Create the database.